openhealthcare/Covid-19-Reference-Library/content/_data_elements/deloitte_digital_system.md

 first_letter: D
 new:
 ---
-The outputs form the DHSC /  Deloitte Digital System: the booking data for all tests for pillar 2  - regional and satellite test centres, and mobile testing units.
+The outputs from the DHSC / Deloitte Digital System: the booking data for all tests for pillar 2 - regional and satellite test centres, and mobile testing units.